OpenMW/openmw/docs/source/openmw-mods/settings/GUI.rst

 :Range:		True/False
 :Default:	True

-This boolean setting enables or disables the "red flash" overlay that provides a visual clue when the character has taken damage.
+This setting enables or disables the "red flash" overlay that provides a visual clue when the character has taken damage.

 If this setting is disabled, the player will "bleed" like NPCs do.